CX-0010 Business Partner Number v2.2.1

 In general, a business partner is any entity (such as a customer, a supplier, an employee, or a service provider) that does business with another entity.

-In Catena-X, a business partner is an organization (such as an enterprise or company, university, association, etc., and not a natural person) or one of its substructures that acts as unique partner within the automotive supply chain - either in the role of a direct participant, or a consultant, or a non-production-material (NPM) supplier.
+In Catena-X, a business partner is an organization (such as an enterprise or company, university, association, etc., and not a natural person) or one of its organization parts that acts as unique partner within the supply chain - either in the role of a direct participant, or a consultant, or a non-production-material (NPM) supplier.

-BPDM distinguishes between three business partner types to represent an organization or one of its substructures relevant for the automotive supply chain (see detailed definitions): legal entity, site, and address3.
+BPDM distinguishes between three business partner types to represent an organization or one of its organization parts relevant for the supply chain (see detailed definitions): legal entity, site, and address4.

 1.5.2.2 LEGAL ENTITY

 In general, a legal entity is a juridical person that has legal rights and duties related to contracts, agreements, and obligations.
-The term especially applies to any kind of organization (such as an enterprise or company, university, association, etc.) established under the law applicable to a country.
+The term especially applies to any kind of organization established under the law applicable to a country.

 In Catena-X, a legal entity is a type of business partner representing a legally registered organization with its official registration information, such as legal name (including legal form, if registered), legal address and tax number.